flutter/website/src/platform-integration/web/index.md

 any web server.

 While you can do a lot on the web,
-Flutter’s web support is most valuable in the following scenarios:
+Flutter's web support is most valuable in the following scenarios:

-**A [Progressive Web Application][] built with Flutter** : Flutter delivers high-quality PWAs that are integrated with a user’s environment, including installation, offline support, and tailored UX.
+**A [Progressive Web Application][] built with Flutter** : Flutter delivers high-quality PWAs that are integrated with a user's environment, including installation, offline support, and tailored UX.

 **Single Page Application**
-: Flutter’s web support enables complex standalone web apps that are rich with graphics and interactive content to reach end users on a wide variety of devices.
+: Flutter's web support enables complex standalone web apps that are rich with graphics and interactive content to reach end users on a wide variety of devices.